Arithmetic of Borcherds products: Automorphic vector bundles

 \section{Automorphic vector bundles}

 Throughout \S \ref{s:AVB} we fix a Shimura datum $(G,\DD)$ satisfying Hypothesis \ref{hyp:motivic}, and a compact open subgroup $K\subset G(\A_f)$.

-Our goal is to recall the theory of automorphic vector bundles on the Shimura variety $\Sh_K(G,\DD)$, on its toroidal compactification, and on the mixed Shimura varieties appearing along the boundary.
+We recall the theory of automorphic vector bundles on the Shimura variety $\Sh_K(G,\DD)$, on its toroidal compactification, and on the mixed Shimura varieties appearing along the boundary.
 The main reference is \cite{HZ3}.